 4. If I accepted the counteroffer, will my job be on the line?

-There is a chance that a counteroffer is brought up as a stalling technique to give employer more time to replace you.
-Paying little more to you may is just to ensure the business can keep running compared to suffering from delays and issues that would arise without you in the seat.
+There is a chance that a counteroffer is brought up as a stalling technique to give employers more time to replace you.
+Paying a little more to you may is just to ensure the business can keep running compared to suffering from delays and issues that would arise without you in the seat.
 The very moment you have shown that you are willing to resign, your loyalty to the company will be questioned.
 You may even need to accept the fact that you will never feel that you are truly part of the company and it can be challenging to overcome the stigma.

 5. Why did I decide to look for a new job?

-Work stress which is affecting your mental or physical health?
+Work stress affecting your mental or physical health?
 Intolerable working conditions?
 Losing motivation at your current job?
 Perhaps you are looking to broaden up your skills and taking on new challenges?
 Accepting a counteroffer means you have robbed yourself from the opportunity to move on to achieve your new goals.
 If money is the only drive you have to strive for a better job, perhaps the counteroffer can be considered but keep in mind that there will be repercussions that you need to accept.

 6. I have gotten a job offer, should I tell my current employer?

 It would be unwise to inform the news to your current employers unless you already have signed offer in hand and plan on pursuing a new job, in which case they deserve to know.
 Same applies to inform your colleagues and manager about your departure from the company to a new job.
 But if you have decided to decline the offer, it is best to keep the information discreetly.
 Informing your colleagues about you having a job offer can come across as an attempt to negotiate favourable terms from your employer or a bragging matter.